maehrlich1/microhabSel_LC-WGS/markdowns/variantCalling.md

 -doCounts 1 (required for -setMaxDepth)

-## Filters:
+## Alignment Filters:

+-minQ 20 (from literature)

+-minMapQ 20 (from literature)

+-baq 2 (equivalent to SAMTools)

+## Depth Filters

 **NOT** -setMinDepth (think about it, maybe use depth distribution?
 Probably not necessary since I have minInd which already sets a lower bound!)

--setMaxDepth (Use depth distribution. +3 s.d. = 1600!!!)
+-setMaxDepth 1600 (Used depth distribution, fit normal curve to uppper end then +3 s.d.)

--minInd (This already defines the minDepth since there is 1 read per ind.
-Use depth distribution to define?)
+-minInd 478 (This already defines the minDepth since there is 1 read per ind.
+Used depth distribution inflection point for cutoff = almost exactly half of individuals.
+Used 50% of individuals as cutoff.)

--minQ (probably 20)

--minMapQ (also probably 20)
+## SNP Filters

--SNP_pval 1e-6 (seems like what everybody uses)
+-SNP_pval 1e-6 (from literature)

--minMaf (think about it.
+-minMaf 0.05 (think about it.
 Maybe not do minMaf but rather minimum number of alternative allele counts! i.e. a MAF of 0.01 is fine if it is supported by 10 individuals of 1000.
 Change according to minInd!!
-MAF = 2/MinInd (to have at least 2 alternative alleles...))
+MAF = 2/MinInd (to have at least 2 alternative alleles...).
+Later saw that there was sufficient coverage even fo 1% MAF but still went with 5% to be conservative.
+Also 1% SNPs do not contain much information and swamp the dataset.)

--baq 2 (I decided on 2)
+-no HWE filter due to strong selection!